 The Tudor Black Bay GMT pours some Pepsi on the brand’s perennially popular dive watch, boasting that classic combination of a black dial with a red and blue bezel.
 It’s almost like a hybrid between the GMT-Master and the Submariner, but with a more retro aesthetic thanks to its domed sapphire crystal, lack of cyclops lens and more utilitarian form factor.

-Crucially, it costs less than half of the retail price of its Rolex counterpart at AU$5,510 (for a stainless steel bracelet; a leather or fabric strap lowers the price further to AU$5,090) while featuring double the water resistance at 200m.
+Crucially, it costs less than half of the retail price of its Rolex counterpart at $6,090 AUD (for a stainless steel bracelet; if you want it on a leather or fabric strap, it’s even cheaper at $5,640 AUD) while featuring double the water resistance at 200m.
 You’d be mad not to grab one, frankly.

 Timex Q Reissue